 The most common causes of low back pain include torn and injured muscles and ligaments often due to trauma (such as car accidents, falls), overuse of muscles and back (such as lifting heavy objects incorrectly, repetitive movements), and / or poor posture.
 This condition, if left unattended in time, can create scars on the muscles and ligaments that in turn become a source of irritation causing these pains to reoccur.
 And this is one of the reasons why 50 percent of people who suffer from an episode of back pain have at least one recurrence in less than a year.

 The “pinched nerves” also play an important role when talking about back pains especially when these are radiated to the legs.
 The roots of the nerves that control the functions of the body leave the spine.
-If the spine deteriorates and develops changes, it in turn will create problems that in the short or long term produce pain.
+If the spine deteriorates and develops changes, in turn it will create problems that in the short or long term produce pain.
 Nerves can be “pinched” because of herniated discs, osteoarthritis (degeneration of the joints) of the vertebrae, subluxations (misalignment of the vertebra or spine) and deformities of the spine such as scoliosis, among others.

 The best way to prevent this problem that affects us so much and that has become the most common cause of work incapacity begins with educating ourselves on how to care for the back when doing daily activities.
 Changes in lifestyle can significantly help prevent and relieve low back pain.
 You can reduce the risk of back problems and pains by doing exercises that strengthen muscles and protect the spine, as well as maintaining a healthy weight and good posture.
 Learning to properly lift heavy objects from the floor (bending your knees instead of your back), sleeping on a firm mattress, having a chair with proper back support, and wearing proper shoes are other important factors.
-Call us Today for an appointment!

 If back pain occurred after a recent injury or trauma, such as a car accident, fall or sports accident, it is important that you see a primary doctor immediately.
 In these cases, a chiropractor is highly trained to perform orthopedic and neurological examinations that will help determine the reason for the pain and treat the problem.
 If necessary, the doctor will order further diagnostic studies to further evaluate the injury and / or refer the patient to other specialists for treatment intervention if necessary.

 If you already have back pain for more than 2 or 3 days and home care does not help or the pain is recurring it is important that it is equally evaluated by a doctor.
 Other signs that it is important to go to the doctor is if you are over 50 and your pain is getting worse, you have difficulty sleeping, you suffer from fever, chills, you have lost weight without knowing why and/or you have trouble urinating or control the evacuation.
-Call us Today for an appointment!

 The type of treatment for low back pain depends on the severity of the problem, the age and health condition of the patient.
 Among the most common are chiropractic, physical therapy, therapeutic exercises, strong medications and even surgeries.
 The spinal decompression therapy) has shown 88 percent effectiveness in most of these problems especially the herniated discs.